Our Executive Team

 President

-NOBLE Massachusetts President, Lisa Butner retired from Massachusetts State Police (MSP) in 2022 and moved on to Tufts University Police Department (TUPD) where she holds the rank of Detective Captain.
-She currently oversees all investigations, Internal Affairs, Executive Protection, Clery & Title IX Compliance, and Community outreach.
+NOBLE Massachusetts President, Lisa Butner currently works at Tufts University Police Department (TUPD), where she holds the rank of Detective Captain.
+At TUPD, she oversees Internal Affairs, all criminal investigations, Executive Protection, Clery & Title IX Compliance, and community outreach.

-Lisa Butner was a Detective Lieutenant with the Massachusetts State Police (MSP) assigned as the Cadet Program Coordinator.
-Her duties involved the development and implementation of a Cadet Program which acted as a conduit to increase diversity within the uniformed branch of the department.
+She retired from Massachusetts State Police (MSP) in 2022 as a Detective Lieutenant assigned as the Cadet Program Coordinator.
+Her duties involved the development and implementation of a Cadet Program which has acted as a conduit to increase diversity within the uniformed branch of the department.

 Robert A. Barrows